Halifax mortgages customer ratings

 Does Halifax offer the best mortgage deals?

-Which? analysis has found that Halifax offers far fewer cheap mortgages than the average lender.
+Which? analysis found that Halifax offers far fewer cheap mortgages than the average lender.

-The average number of times a lender made it into a table was 14, but Halifax didn’t feature at all.
+The average number of times a lender made it into a table was 15, but Halifax didn’t feature in any of them.
 (Data source: Moneyfacts.)

 Interest rates on Halifax mortgages

-While Halifax doesn't offer many table-topping deals, the 2.65% average interest rate of a two-year fixed-rate mortgage from the lender is still cheaper than the industry average of 2.81%.
+While Halifax doesn't offer many table-topping deals, the average interest rate on one of its two-year fixed-rate mortgages was 2.2% - lower than the 2.77% average across all lenders.

-When we asked Halifax mortgage customers about the interest rate they were paying, around four in 10 said they were currently paying between 2% and 2.99%.
+When we asked Halifax mortgage customers about the interest rate they were paying, around three in 10 said they were currently paying between 2% and 2.99%.

 How much could I borrow from Halifax?